dip3634/illumio-technical-assessment/README.md

       * Increased the buffer size to 128KB for faster processing of large files.

   * Implemented the run method from Runnable interface.
-      * First the words are picked up in a String array by splitting them into one or multiple spaces.
+      * First the words are picked up in a String array by splitting the lines into one or multiple spaces.
       * The words are processed to eliminate special characters and then transformed into upper case.
 Eg: '(defined)' becomes DEFINED, 'attacks.' becomes 'ATTACKS'.
 I have taken care of these punctuations from            the end: '.' ',' ';' ':' '!' '?' '/' ''' '"' ')' '}' ']' and  ''' '"' ';' ':' '/' '(' '{' '[' from the beginning.
       * Update the frequency of that word in concurrent HashMap.

   * Finally visit each word in the list and print their frequencies from the map.

+  * Note:
-  #### Note: I have created some custom Exception classes like LargeFileSizeException, LargeWordLengthException and WordLimitExceedException to check the file size is not more than 20mb, word lengths are not more        than 256 characters and there are not more than 10000 words in the words file respectively.
+      * I have created some custom Exception classes like LargeFileSizeException, LargeWordLengthException and WordLimitExceedException to check the file size is not more than 20mb, word lengths are not more              than 256 characters and there are not more than 10000 words in the words file respectively.
 (As listed in the requirement)
+      * Also, if the file size is huge, it may take 2-3 seconds execution time, for all the threads to terminate and finally print the result.
+      * I have included 2 sample input files, 'words' file consist of the predefined words and 'text' (6.5 MB) file consist of the text.
+Feel free to test.

   ## Thanks again for reviewing my submission.
 Would love to hop on a call and discuss more about the solution.
 Feel free to reach out if you have any queries. :)